 Contains a deviation which, if the bid or proposal were accepted, would give the bidder or proposer a substantial advantage or benefit not shared by other bidders or proposers to the solicitation documents.

-C. The City shall accept, and consider for award, only those bids or proposals, which are responsive as defined in this rule.
+The City shall accept, and consider for award, only those bids or proposals, which are responsive as defined in this rule.
 Non-responsive bids or proposals shall be rejected, as provided in PCR 30.115.

 30.120 LOW TIE BIDS